 Administration.
 The Cellebrite Board, or a duly authorized committee of the Cellebrite Board, administers the Plan.
-Under the Plan, the administrator has the authority, subject to applicable law, to interpret the terms of the Plan and any notices of grant or options granted thereunder, designate recipients of option grants, determine and amend the terms of options, including the exercise price of an option, the fair market value of a Ordinary Share, the time and vesting schedule applicable to an option grant or the method of payment for an option, accelerate or amend the vesting schedule applicable to an option grant, prescribe the forms of agreement for use under the Plan and take all other actions and make all other determinations necessary for the administration of the Plan.
+Under the Plan, the administrator has the authority, subject to applicable law, to interpret the terms of the Plan and any notices of grant or options granted thereunder, designate recipients of option grants, determine and amend the terms of options, including the exercise price of an option, the fair market value of a Ordinary Share, the time and vesting schedule applicable to an option grant, prescribe the forms of agreement for use under the Plan and take all other actions and make all other determinations necessary for the administration of the Plan.
 If the administrator is a duly authorized committee of our board of directors, Cellebrite's board of directors will determine the grant of options to be made, if any, to members of such committee.